openssl/tools/HOWTO-publish-a-release.md

 -   Newsflash *[only for public releases]*

-    Update the newsflash.txt file.
+    Update the newsflash.md file.
 This normally is one or two lines.
 Just copy and paste existing announcements making minor changes for the date and version number as necessary.
 If there is an advisory then ensure you include a link to it.